ochaniashish/hugo-try/content/authors/admin/_index.md

 ---
 ![Cornell](logonewa.png)

 <DIV align="justify">  Hi!
-I am an Assistant Professor of Accounting at the Binghamton University School of Management.
-I am broadly interested in understanding how information demand from investors and the information production function of intermediaries affect capital markets. </DIV>
+I am an Assistant Professor of Accounting at the Haskayne School of Business, University of Calgary I am broadly interested in understanding how information demand from investors and the information production function of intermediaries affect capital markets. </DIV>
 </br>
-<DIV align="justify"> I graduated from the Samuel Curtis Johnson School of Management, Cornell University, with a Ph.D. and a M.S. in Management.
+<DIV align="justify"> Before joining Haskayne, I was an Assistant Professor of Accounting at Binghamton University School of Management.
+I graduated from the Samuel Curtis Johnson School of Management, Cornell University, with a Ph.D. and a M.S. in Management.
 Before the Ph.D. program, I worked for Ernst & Young (EY) as a consultant in transaction advisory services and as an auditor in assurance services in Mumbai, India.</DIV>